bitpay/bitcore/CONTRIBUTING.md

 var PublicKey = require('../lib/publickey');
 ```

-### T4 - Testing: Data for tests included in a JSON file
+### T4 - Testing: Data for Tests Included in a JSON File

-If possible, data for tests should be included in a different JSON file from the test.
+If possible, data for tests should be included in a JSON file in the `test/data` directory.
 This improves interoperability with other libraries and keeps tests cleaner.

 ## Pull Request Workflow